 In compliance with the American Library Association’s ADA policy, O. Cope Budge Library’s policy is to provide to all library patrons the best possible access to all library resources and services.
 Individuals with disabilities will not be denied access to resources.
 To ensure such access, library staff will make sincere efforts to accommodate reasonable requests.
 For Vanguard University students with extensive needs, the library will work closely with the Office of Disability and Learning Services in ensuring those needs are met.
-Patrons are welcomed and encouraged to contact the Head Librarian with any concerns about assisted services.
+Patrons are welcomed and encouraged to contact the Library Director with any concerns about assisted services.
 The library seeks to provide excellent services to all patrons.

 The library faculty and staff are committed to supporting the information needs of all students.
 For library patrons with disabilities, the library provides the following: